liyang1009/simpleWebSocketServer/README.md

 # simpleWebSocketServer
-the very simple epoll web socket server write by c
+the very simple epoll websocket server write by c,implement the some feature.